-Section 4.6 The Union agrees to defend, indemnify and save the City harmless against any claim or liability which may arise by reason of any action taken by the City to comply with or enforce the provisions of Section 4.2 and 4.4 of this Article, including reimbursement for any legal fees or expenses incurred by the City in connection with such an action.
+Section 4.6 The Union agrees to indemnify and save the City harmless against any liability which may arise by reason of any action taken by the City to comply with the provisions of this Article, including reimbursement for any legal fees or expenses incurred in connection with such action..

-Section 4.7 Work Site Access.
+- Section 4.7 The City recognizes and will not interfere with the right of their employees to become members of the Union and agrees there shall be no discrimination, interference, restraint or coercion by the City against any employee because of their membership in the Union. - Section 4.8 Work Site Access.
 The Business Manager or Business Representative of the Union may, after providing reasonable, advanced notice to the official in charge, visit the work location of employees covered by this Agreement for the purpose of investigating conditions on the job.
-There shall not be any interference with the duties of employees or the operations of the City.

-Section 4.8 Officers and Stewards.
-The Union will furnish to the City an up-to-date list of officers and stewards at least annually, with changes as they occur.
-The City will not recognize any officer or steward whose name does not appear on the list.

-Section 4.9 Use of Services and Equipment.
-Union Officers and stewards may make de minimis use of City email, telephones, fax machines, the Internet, or intranets for the exclusive purpose of administering this Agreement.
-Except as permitted in this Section, City-owned or provided equipment, service or supplies may not be used for conducting internal Union Business.

-Section 4.10 Employee Discussions with Union Officials.
-Absent prior approval from their supervisor(s), employees who wish to discuss a matter with a Union official in a manner that will require more than de minimis time away from work are expected to do so during break time, a meal period, or outside of work hours.

-Section 4.11 Time Off for Union Activities.
-Union officers and stewards may be allowed time off without pay to attend Union-sponsored meeting, training sessions, conferences and conventions; provided that the time off does not interfere with City operating needs.
-If the absence is approved, the employees may use accumulated vacation leave or PTO instead of leave without pay if requested; provided that any accrued compensatory time must be used in advance of vacation or PTO leave.
+There shall not be any interference with the duties of employees or the operations of the City. - Section 4.9 Officers and Stewards.
+The Union will furnish to the City an up-to-date list of Officers and Stewards at least annually, with changes as they occur.
+The City will not recognize any officer or Steward whose name does not appear on the list. - Section 4.10 Use of Services and Equipment.
+Union Officers and Stewards may make de minimis use of City email, telephones, fax machines, the Internet, or intranets for the exclusive purpose of administering this Agreement.
+Except as permitted in this Section, City-owned or provided equipment, service or supplies may not be used for conducting internal Union Business. - Section 4.11 Employee Discussions with Union Officials.
+Absent prior approval from their supervisor(s), employees who wish to discuss a matter with a Union official in a manner that will require more than de minimis time away from work are expected to do so during break time, a meal period, or outside of work hours. - Section 4.12 Time Off for Union Activities.
+Union Officers and Stewards may be allowed time off without pay to attend Union-sponsored meeting, training sessions, conferences and conventions; provided that the time off does not interfere with City operating needs.
+If the absence is approved, the employees may use accumulated vacation leave or PTO instead of leave without pay if requested; provided that any accrued compensatory time must be used in advance of vacation or PTO leave. - Section 4.13 The City agrees to use reasonable efforts to notify the Union prior to releasing any requested information when the City receives a Public Disclosure Request specifically asking for the name, date of birth, membership status, duty station/location, address, or work email address of all of the members of the Union's bargaining unit.
+The Union agrees to use reasonable efforts to notify the City prior to filing any court action to prevent the City from releasing information under such a request.
+The parties' obligations under this section are not subject to grievance. - Section 4.14 The City agrees to provide space for a Union bulletin board at each major work site.
+Postings by the Union on such boards are to be confined to official business of the Union.